lower-speck/lower-speck.github.io/index.md

 # Lower Speck {{ page.version }}

+By writing out requirements, we can ensure that a project's goals are explained to any level of detail both before code is written and later during maintenance.

+By including references to those requirements in our software, we can ensure that all the requirements are addressed.

+By following a few simple rules, we can equip the computer verify that we've addressed all requirements.

-Lower Speck is a method for creating a light-weight requirements specification document.
+Lower Speck is a light-weight process for requirements management.

-Keep reading to learn how to make a Lower Speck document and how to use it in a software product.

 ## The Lower Speck Process

-1. Stakeholders MUST give developers a plain language specification.
+1. Stakeholders give developers a plain language specification.

-2. Developers MUST produce a Lower Speck document as shown in the next section.
-This MAY include flagging any requirements they believe are insufficient.
+2. Developers produce a Lower Speck document as shown in the next section.
+This may include flagging any requirements they believe are insufficient.

-3. Developers MAY revise the stakeholders' original plain language document to include references to the Lower Speck document.
+3. Developers may revise the stakeholders' original plain language document to include references to the Lower Speck document.

-4. The stakeholders SHOULD review the Lower Speck document to discover any misunderstandings.
+4. The stakeholders should review the Lower Speck document to discover any misunderstandings.

-5. The stakeholders MAY choose this time or any other time to request changes.
+5. The stakeholders may choose this time or any other time to request changes.

-6. When changes are requested, the developers MUST insert new requirements and SHOULD flag existing requirements as obsolete where appropriate.
+6. When changes are requested, the developers insert new requirements and flag existing requirements as obsolete where appropriate.

-7. As development proceeds, developers MUST include references to requirement ID's in code.
+7. As development proceeds, developers include references to requirement ID's in code.

-8. The Lower Speck document SHOULD be saved with the software code in a version control system.
+8. Developers save the Lower Speck document with the software code in its version control system.

 ## The Lower Speck Format

+A Lower Speck document is made up of requirements.

 A Lower Speck document follows these formatting rules.
-These rules are written in the Lower Speck format.
+These rules are written as an example of the Lower Speck format.

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ```
 1. The specification MAY contain any number of blank lines.

-2. A non-blank line of the specification SHALL be considered a requirement.
+2. A requirement MUST be a non-blank line of the specification.
     2.a.
 Any line MAY have leading whitespace.
 Leading whitespace is not part of the requirement.

 3. A requirement MUST begin with an ID.